Kuybyshev Reservoir

 The reservoir was created by the dam of Zhiguli Hydroelectric Station (formerly, V.I.
 Lenin Volga Hydroelectric Station), located between the cities of Zhigulevsk and Tolyatti in Samara Oblast.
 It was filled in 1955–1957.

 With the filling of the reservoir in the 1950s, some villages and towns were submerged by the rising water and were rebuilt on higher ground.
 These included the old fortress town of Stavropol-on-Volga, which was replaced by Tolyatti.
 One district of Ulyanovsk is below water level and is protected from the reservoir by an embankment.

+Paleontology

+In 1926, a fossilized tooth of Ptychodus latissimus paucisulcata was found in redeposited sediments of Tunguz sand spit, which was later flooded by the waters of the reservoir.